 "During the Civil War they [Victoriano and Prisciliano] made real money hauling cotton in ox carts from the interior of Texas to the Rio Grande - the only escape from the Federal blockade that the Confederacy had."

-"There were prairies on it [the land Chapas acquired from Spain] then, though ramaderos [sheltering areas] of dense brush and montes [small hills] of chaparral [small trees and brush] bordered and cut into the openings.
+"There were prairies on it [the land Chapas acquired after coming over from Mustang Island with the Lynes] then, though ramaderos [sheltering areas] of dense brush and montes [small hills] of chaparral [small trees and brush] bordered and cut into the openings.
 In time they fenced it all.
 The Chapas raised Spanish horses and Longhorn cattle.
 They were quiet men, almost timid, quaintly honest in the way of simple people, and loyal to their own ways, people of the land."

 For the full story, read The Longhorns, J. Frank Dobie, any version.
 Above references are Third University of Texas Press Printing, 1985.
 333-339.